Total Port Arthur, Texas refinery operations normal after upset -sources

-HOUSTON, June 16 (Reuters) - TotalEnergies SE’s (TOTF.PA) 225,500 barrel-per-day (bpd) Port Arthur, Texas refinery was operating normally on Wednesday after a Tuesday night upset, said sources familiar with plant operations.
+HOUSTON (Reuters) -TotalEnergies’ 225,500 barrel-per-day (bpd) Port Arthur, Texas refinery was operating normally on Wednesday after reporting flaring on Tuesday night, sources familiar with plant operations said.

-The refinery reported flaring on Tuesday night following a severe thunderstorm.
+The refinery reported flaring following a severe thunderstorm.
 The flaring was over within two hours of the report, the sources said.
 Refineries use safety flares when they cannot process hydrocarbons normally.

 Our Standards: The Thomson Reuters Trust Principles.